 Broken Hill Area

-The clear night sky just outside of Broken Hill is ideal for stargazing.
-Outback Astronomy takes you on a guided tour through the Milky Way.
-Sign up for a Sky Show and unravel some of the mysteries of the universe; pinpointing stars and constellations; and learn about dark energy, asteroids and secrets behind our moon.
+The night sky just outside of Broken Hill is perfect for stargazing.
+Outback Astronomy will take you on a tour through the Milky Way - sign up for a Sky Show and explore the mysteries of our Universe as you view stars and constellations, and learn about dark energy, asteroids and lunar secrets.

-Visit the Original Silverton Hotel – the filming location for a number of movies including Razorback, Mission Impossible II and The Adventures of Priscilla, Queen of the Desert.
-Movie buffs can also explore Mad Max Museum - Australia's first and only museum dedicated to Mad Max 2.
+Drop in to The Original Silverton Hotel – the filming location for a number of popular movies including Razorback, Mission Impossible II and The Adventures of Priscilla, Queen of the Desert.
+Movie buffs can also explore the Mad Max Museum, Australia's first and only museum dedicated to Mad Max 2.

-A few kilometres north of Silverton, the view from the Mundi Mundi Plains lookout feels like the edge of the world.
-The hill drops away and the vast plain at your feet seems to stretch away to eternity over the sun-scorched canvas of the desert landscape.
+A few kilometres north of Silverton, the view from the Mundi Mundi Plains lookout makes you feel like you’re on the edge of the world.
+The hill drops away and the vast plain at your feet seems to stretch away to eternity over a sun-scorched desert.

-Stop by the Packsaddle Roadhouse, a classic outback pub full of charm and character, located 175km north of Broken Hill on the Silver City Highway.
-Admire the collection of hats, saddles and miscellaneous equipment that have accumulated over the years, and meet some of the cast of regulars.
+Stop by the , a classic outback pub full of charm and character, located 175km north of Broken Hill on the Silver City Highway.
+Admire the collection of hats, saddles and miscellaneous equipment and meet some of the cast of regulars.

 Broken Hill is 1,150km west of Sydney.
 By road, the journey takes 13 hours.
+You can also fly into Broken Hill Airport and hire a car.
 The Outback Explorer train travels from Sydney to Broken Hill on Mondays and makes the return journey on Tuesdays.
-The trip takes around 13.5 hours.
-There is a daily XPT train service to Dubbo and a connecting coach to Broken Hill, with the whole journey taking around 16 hours.
+The trip takes 13.5 hours.
+There is a daily XPT train service to Dubbo and a connecting coach to Broken Hill, with the whole journey taking 16 hours.

-A new NSW TrainLink coach service launched in June 2019 connecting Broken Hill with Mildura in Victoria and Adelaide in South Australia.
+A NSW TrainLink coach service connects Broken Hill with Mildura in Victoria and Adelaide in South Australia.
 The Mildura service runs four times a week and takes just over four hours.
 The Adelaide service runs twice a week and takes around 6hr 45 min.
 The comfortable, state-of-the-art coaches have air conditioning, toilet facilities and disabled access.